Choconaut/choconaut/README.md

 ### Hello 🌎, I'm Peter Chen
 I’m a software engineer who loves tackling challenging problems and exploring new technologies.
 Whether it’s designing clean, maintainable backends or experimenting with dynamic frontends, I enjoy turning ideas into reality.
-When I’m not coding, I’m likely playing strategy or RPG games that inspire logical thinking and creativity.
+When I’m not coding, I’m likely playing strategy or RPGs that inspire logical thinking and creativity.

   - 🔭 I’m currently working on ParcelSearch, a web app for searching county information, and PocketOfficePool, a web app for office pools.
   - 🌱 I’m currently learning Spring Security, Springboot.